Christian Living, Ethics

 If engaging in military conflict were problematic, it seems that John could have simply told the soldiers to find a different job.
 In addition, it is interesting that when Jesus interacts with the centurion in Matt 8:5-13, Jesus does not condemn his profession as being a military commander.
 Although Jesus was never shy about condemning sin, he is silent about challenging the call to military involvement.

-In sum, thinking through these Scriptures briefly allows us to see that Christians are not obligated to accept a pacifist idealism (although a Christian certainly could make that choice).
-Rather, we see that there may be situations and times where it is acceptable for a Christian to defend themselves or to engage in violent action on behalf of innocent parties.
+In sum, thinking through these Scriptures briefly allows us to see that Christians are not obligated to accept a pacifist idealism.
+A Christian certainly could make the choice to be a pacifist, but there is no biblical obligation to do so.
+Rather, we see that there may be situations and times where it is acceptable for a Christian to defend themselves or to engage in violent action on behalf of themselves or of innocent parties.
+In many cases, protecting one’s home or country with violence against an evil aggressor is an honorable and biblical response.

 photo credit: Peace Grunge Sign – Sepia via photopin (license)